 Please visit the Financial Aid Office website at www.nyu.edu/financial.aid or call 212-998-4444 for financial aid information.

 Q: What types of financial aid are offered?
 Does the program offer assistantships?

 NYU offers need-based aid, as determined by the FAFSA and the CSS Profile.
 NYU Steinhardt occasionally offers merit-based talent scholarships.
 This requires no additional application, and notification about scholarships occurs along with your admissions decision.

 Q: Are there non-degree programs or special workshops offered?

-The program offers a Spanish vocal program for college-age students and a three-week summer workshop in music theatre that is open to both visiting college students and pre-college students.
+The program offers a three-week summer workshop in both music theatre and classical voice that are open to both visiting college students and pre-college students.
+The workshop includes acting classes, song analysis (how to act a song), dance training, private vocal coachings, and a performance at the end of the three weeks.
+Private voice lessons are also available.
 In order to participate students must have completed their junior year of high school and must be sixteen years old.